B.A. in English

 Internships & Careers

-Within the English Department, creative writing internship opportunities include working with department initiatives such the Read/Write Series, the Ocean State Summer Writing Conference, the Ocean State Review, and with Barrow Street Press, a poetry press and literary arts organization based in New York and Rhode Island.
+Within the English Department, creative writing internship opportunities include working with department initiatives such as the Read/Write Series, the Ocean State Writing Conference, the Ocean State Review, and with Barrow Street Press, a poetry press and literary arts organization based in New York and Rhode Island.
 Interns have the opportunity to write, to develop promotional strategies, ads, or videos for arts related events, working with publishing software and/or website development and social media.

 For more information